 The WARF UpStart Program for Minority and Women’s Entrepreneurship is designed to equip entrepreneurially minded women and minorities in the Madison area with the tools needed to launch or expand any business venture.

-The 13-week curriculum covers the skills needed to conceive, fund, organize and test a business idea.
+The several-week curriculum covers the skills needed to conceive, fund, organize and test a business idea.
 Sessions are taught by members of the Wisconsin Small Business Development Center, as well as active professionals with expertise in fields such as accounting, sales and marketing.
 Participants are part of a cohort of motivated individuals from diverse professional and educational backgrounds with whom they learn and share their own ideas and experiences.

 |If you are interested in the UpStart program, we would like to know more